Applications are now open for the 2023 FELS grant cycle. The deadline for applications is 5pm, Wednesday, March 1, 2023.

 Projects are not limited to your teaching discipline or subject area, but they may be related.
 Please see on the FELS Website the wide variety of grants awarded in recent years.

 You are expected to share the benefits of your experience with the L-S or the Lincoln or Sudbury communities.
 That can be as simple as an interview with the Lincoln or Sudbury newspapers or the Forum, joining us at a FELS meeting, or as extensive as a public forum at L-S or the Goodnow Library, for example.

 Projects must be completed during vacation or free time.

 We do not fund: grants that lead to a graduate degree or to raise money for another organization, grants with any religious affiliation, projects that could be reimbursed by L-S, or meals.

 Because of the impact of the COVID pandemic on fundraising, the maximum grant for 2021 was $1,000.
-It is our intention to return to funding a maximum of $2,500 within the next two years.
-Past grants have ranged from $300 to $2,500.
+For 2023, we will consider grants up to $2,000.
+Grant proposal quality will be a significant factor and could impact the number of grants this year.
+It is our intention to return to funding a maximum of $2,500 within the next year.
+Pre-COVID, grants ranged from $300 to $2,500.

 Please note that FELS does not always fully fund proposals, so other funding sources should be available to permit your proposed undertaking.